Graduate Department of

 Definition of Prefix

 STA 5066.
 Data Management and Analysis with SAS (3).
-Prerequisite: Some exposure to introductory statistics or instructor permission.
+Prerequisite: Previous background in statistics at least through linear regression or instructor permission.
 This course introduces SAS software in lab-based format.
-SAS is the world’s most widely used statistical package for managing and analyzing data.
-The objective of this course is for the student to develop the skills necessary to address data management and analysis issues using SAS.
-This course includes a complete introduction to data management for scientific and industrial data, an overview of SAS statistical procedures including statistical graphics, an introduction to SAS’s macro capabilities for automating repeated analyses, and an introduction to IML Plus, SAS’s recently released interface to its interactive matrix language.
+SAS is the world's most widely used statistical package for managing and analyzing data.
+The objective of this course is for students to develop the skills necessary to address data management and analysis issues using SAS.
+This course includes a complete introduction to data management for scientific and industrial data and an overview of SAS statistical procedures.

 STA 5067.
 Advanced Data Management and Analysis with SAS (3).
-Prerequisite: STA 5066 or instructor permission.
+Prerequisite: STA 5066.
 This course presents additional methods for managing and analyzing data with the SAS system.
-It covers as many of the following topics as time permits: Advanced Data step Topics, Manipulation of Data with Proc SQL, the SAS Macro Facility, and Analyses with Proc IML.
+It covers as many of the following topics as time permits: Advanced Data step Topics, Manipulation of Data with Proc SQL, the SAS Macro Facility, Simulation with the data step and Analyses with Proc IML.

 STA 5106.
 Computational Methods in Statistics I (3).
 Prerequisites: At least one previous course in statistics above STA 1013 and some previous programming experience; or instructor permission.
 This course utilizes Matlab and a programming language (C/Fortran).
 Floating point arithmetic, numerical matrix analysis, multiple regression analysis, nonlinear optimization, root finding, numerical integration, and Monte Carlo sampling.